matheusamazonas/ttg_site/index.md

 - **Sculpt settings**: a group of settings used to sculpt the terrain—the process of creating hills and valleys using Perlin noise.
 These settings include:
 	- **Base feature frequency**: the number of terrain features (hills and valleys) in a given area on the first iteration (a.k.a. octave) of the sculpting process.
 This value must be greater than zero.
 	- **Octave count**: how many iterations of the sculpting process will be performed.
 Each iteration will be performed with a lower intensity and higher frequency as the previous one.
 This value must be greater than zero.
 When this value is 1, persistence and lacunarity are ignored.
-	- **Persistence**: how much of an octave's amplitude ("strength") will be carried to the next octave.
+	- **Persistence**: how much of an octave's amplitude (a.k.a. "strength") will be carried to the next octave.
 The lower the value, the quicker octave details disappear with each iteration.
 This value must be in the (0, 1) range.
 	- **Lacunarity**: how much the frequency increases (multiplication factor) between octaves.
-In other words, how much detail each octave will contain, when compared to the previous one.
+In other words, how much more detail each octave will contain, when compared to the previous one.
 This value must be greater than one.
 	- **Height distribution**:  the height distribution over the terrain.
 In short, how low valleys and how high hills should be, and everything in between.
 It's represented as a curve that must start in (0,0) and end in (1,1).
 If this value is null, a canonical value (a linear curve that won't affect the distribution) will be used.

 The two usage methods will differ only on how they provide these parameters and how they use the terrain generation output.